bbauska/W3Cx-5of5/README.md

 be &quot;local to the function&quot;.
 They &quot;mask&quot; any global variable that may have the same name.

-**When a variable is declared in a function, we also call it simply &quot;a local variable&quot;**, as opposed to &quot;a global variable&quot;. **In JavaScript 5 (and this is not common in programming languages), local variables are local to the function.** They can be used anywhere inside the function.
+<b>When a variable is declared in a function, we also call it simply &quot;a
+local variable&quot;</b>, as opposed to &quot;a global variable&quot;. <b>In JavaScript
+5 (and this is not common in programming languages), local variables are local to the function.</b> They can be used anywhere inside the function.

 Most programming languages have local variables that are limited to the